duckietown/book-opmanual-duckiedrone/src/flying/cleanflight-pid-settings.md

 | Pitch | 80  | 60  | 75  |         | 0.00        | 200     |
 | Yaw   | 70  | 45  |     | 1.00    | 0.70        | 667     |

-In addition, change the Angle Limit to 55.
+In addition, change the `Angle Limit` to 55.

-Finally, click “Save”.
+Finally, click `Save`.

 ### Your tuning loop